最后更新: 8 月 15, 2026

 The Verdict: A Powerful Tool — When Used Wisely

-Here’s how thoughtful urologists apply it today:
+Here is how thoughtful urologists apply it today:

 Watching world-class clinicians passionately debate something this specific reminded me that medicine is never a static set of rules.
-Being a great doctor means blending open-mindedness with healthy skepticism — seeing a test’s potential to catch life-threatening heart disease early, while also having the wisdom not to over-test, over-diagnose, or over-stress the patient in front of you.
+Being a great doctor means blending open-mindedness with healthy scepticism — seeing a test’s potential to catch life-threatening heart disease early, while also having the wisdom not to over-test, over-diagnose, or over-stress the patient in front of you.

 常见问题解答